Coverdall History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
-It comes from when the family lived in the village of Coverdale in Yorkshire.
+The origins of the Coverdall name lie with England's ancient Anglo-Saxon culture.
+It comes from when the family lived in Coverdale, a dale in the far east of the Yorkshire Dales, North Yorkshire.

 Early Origins of the Coverdall family

 The surname Coverdall was first found in Lincolnshire, where Reginald de Coverdall was first listed in the Feet of Fines in 1245.
 More than fifty years later, Thomas de Coverdale was listed in the Subsidy Rolls of Yorkshire in 1297 and one hundred years later, John Couerdale was listed in the Yorkshire Poll Tax Rolls of 1379.
 William Coverdale of Neweby, was listed in the Patent Rolls of Yorkshire in 1408.

 Early History of the Coverdall family